Frozen (musical): Australia and Singapore (2020–23)

-Tokyo (2021)
+Japan (2021–present)

-Shiki Theatre Company produced the musical at the Haru (en: Spring) theater in Tokyo owned by Shiki.
+Shiki Theatre Company produced the musical at the Haru Theater in Tokyo owned by Shiki.
 After a postponement due to COVID-19, it opened on June 24, 2021.

-West End (2021–present)
+West End (2021–2024)

 After delays due to the COVID-19 pandemic, the show began previews on August 27, 2021, at the Theatre Royal, Drury Lane, in London's West End, and opened officially on September 8.
-It is again directed by Grandage, with choreography by Ashford, and stars Samantha Barks as Elsa and Stephanie McKeon as Anna; set and costume design is by Christopher Oram, with lighting design by Neil Austin.
-The production was nominated for 4 Laurence Olivier Awards in 2022, including Best New Musical and Best Actress in a Musical for McKeon.
-It is set to run until at least October 2023.
+It was again directed by Grandage, with choreography by Ashford, and starred Samantha Barks as Elsa and Stephanie McKeon as Anna; set and costume design were by Christopher Oram, with lighting design by Neil Austin.
+The production was nominated for four Olivier Awards, including Best New Musical and Best Actress in a Musical for McKeon.
+On February 8, 2024, it celebrated its 1,000th performance.
+By January 2024, more than 2.8 million people had seen Frozen in London.
+The production ran until its third anniversary, September 8, 2024.
+Laura Dawkes has played Anna in the production since 27 September 2023.The production was filmed and released on Disney+ on June 20, 2025, with Barks and Dawkes starring.

-Hamburg (2021–present)
+Germany (2021–present)

 A German production titled Die Eiskönigin opened in November 2021 at the Stage Theater an der Elbe in Hamburg, in German, with Sabrina Weckerlin as Elsa and Celena Pieper as Anna.
+The production was produced by Stage Entertainment.
+On October 18, 2023, Willemijn Verkaik, who provided the singing voice of Elsa in the German versions of the films, took over the role of Elsa.
+It closed on September 29, 2024.